desht/ScrollingMenuSign/README.md

 - Allow commands to be executed with elevated permissions?
 - Allow menu entries to be deleted by label in addition to numeric index.
 - Configuration file?
 Not sure at this point what should be configurable...
+- Fully synchronised menus (update menu A, changes also appear on menu B)
+- Some kind of order/sorting control on menu items.

 ## Changelog